taituo/talktomegoose/docs/operations/getting_started.md

 2. Personas implement tasks from the shared repo root (`talktomegoose/`).
 3. `make verify` — lint + pnpm tests (set `ENABLE_TELEMETRY_TEST=1` when the telemetry endpoint exists).
 4. Maverick reviews branches and merges after Rooster signs off.
-5. `make clone-template` as needed so Maverick can monitor remote branches on `talktomegoose_test`.
+5. `make clone-template` as needed (or run `make mission-all` to rerun the entire prep cycle) so Maverick can monitor remote branches on `talktomegoose_test`.

 ## 5. Wrap Up
 - Update radio checks and ADRs.